Elizabeth Kolbert

+Elizabeth Kolbert (born July 6, 1961) is an American author and journalist.
+Since 1999, she has been a staff writer for The New Yorker, where she has covered politics and the environment.

-Elizabeth Kolbert (born 1961) is an American journalist, author, and visiting fellow at Williams College.
-She is best known for her Pulitzer Prize-winning book The Sixth Extinction: An Unnatural History, and as an observer and commentator on the environment for The New Yorker magazine.
-The Sixth Extinction was a New York Times bestseller and won the Los Angeles Times’ book prize for science and technology.
-Her book Under a White Sky was one of The Washington Post’s ten best books of 2021.
-Kolbert is a two-time National Magazine Award winner, and was awarded the BBVA Biophilia Award for Environmental Communication in 2022.
+She is the author of six books, including The Sixth Extinction: An Unnatural History–a New York Times bestseller and Pulitzer Prize winner–and Under a White Sky, which was one of The Washington Post's ten best books of 2021.

+Kolbert is a two-time National Magazine Award winner and is a member of the American Academy of Arts and Letters.
 Her work has appeared in The Best American Science and Nature Writing and The Best American Essays.

-Kolbert served as a member of the Bulletin of the Atomic Scientists' Science and Security Board from 2017 to 2020.
+She served as a member of the Bulletin of the Atomic Scientists' Science and Security Board from 2017 to 2020.

 Early life

-Kolbert spent her early childhood in the Bronx; her family then relocated to Larchmont, where she remained until 1979.
+Kolbert spent her early childhood in the Bronx.
+Her family then relocated to Larchmont, where she remained until 1979.

 After graduating from Mamaroneck High School, Kolbert spent four years studying literature at Yale University.
 In 1983, she was awarded a Fulbright Scholarship to study at Universität Hamburg, in Germany.
+Her brother, Dan Kolbert of Portland, Maine, is a well-known builder and author.